This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 13) DONUT CUSHION

-Last but not least, another essential for your Postnatal Care Kit Checklist if you had a vaginal delivery is a Donut Cushion!
+Last but not least, another essential for your postpartum recovery checklist if you had a vaginal delivery is a Donut Cushion!

 Trying to sit down (on the couch or driving) for a long period of time, when you are very sore down there, can be extremely uncomfortable.
 A Donut Cushion helps relieve pressure and makes it a bit less of a torture.
 All of a sudden, watching a Netflix movie when baba is asleep becomes more of a reality 🙂